-Orientation, Assessment and Counseling Any student who feels that they are exempt from any of these components may appeal by filing a Matriculation Component Waiver form, which is available in the Assessment Office.
+Any student who feels that they are exempt from any of these components may appeal by filing a Matriculation Component Waiver form, which is available in the Matriculation Office.

 These exemptions do not provide clearance for enrollment into specified English, math, reading, or ESL courses.
-The waiver will be reviewed by the Matriculation Specialist, and the student will be notified of the decision by email.
-Students exempted from a component are encouraged to participate in a previously waived component by contacting the Matriculation Specialist.
+The waiver will be reviewed by the Matriculation Office, and the student will be notified of the decision by email.
+Students exempted from orientation are encouraged to participate in a previously waived component.\